MicrosoftDocs/mslearn-copilot-codespaces-javascript/README.md

 ### 🔎 Step 2: Animate the social media icons with a prompt

-Next, generate a new endpoint with GitHub Copilot by adding the comment:

 An animation can make the social media section more eye-catching.
 Ask Copilot’s help to animate the icons.
 Write the following prompt in the `src/styles.css` file:

 ```css